Asthma Occurrence Model

 Model: Generalized Linear Model - Poisson

 Since our model projects into the future, we would like to be able to extend this data beyond 2019.
-Our model also makes predictions at 1-year age intervals, not 5-year age intervals.
-To obtain these projections, we use a Generalized Linear Model (GLM).
-A GLM is a type of regression analysis which is a generalized form of linear regression.
-See Generalized Linear Models for more information on GLMs.
+Our model also makes predictions at customized age intervals, not 5-year age intervals.
+To obtain these projections, we use a Generalized Linear Model (GLM) with a Poisson distribution and log link function.
+Incidence and prevalence are counts of people diagnosed with or living with asthma in a given time interval, making the Poisson distribution a natural choice.
+See Statistical Background for more information on GLMs, including the Poisson distribution and log link function.

 Formula